 Is it worth the money?
-Yes, it definitely is if you are after a fold-flat machine, and you’re under 6ft and weigh under 200lb.
+Yes, it definitely is if you are after a fold-flat machine, and weigh under 200lb.

 You could pay an extra couple of hundred bucks extra for a high-end fold flat treadmill with a better monitor, but in my opinion, it’s usually not worth it.
 Yes, for the price, this is a good treadmill that should last years if used correctly – (walking, jogging under 200lb)